adobe-type-tools/drawBotProofing/README.md

 charset.
 Optionally, a full charset can be consumed systematically, to show as many characters as possible.
 The alternative mode is using a text file as input, to achieve more predictable (and comparable) output.
-In text-mode, the output still is limited to a single page (no matter how long the text file may be).
+In text-mode, the output is limited to a single page (no matter how long the text file may be).

 Known bug: